Ron Koertge: Margaux with an X

-Margaux with an X was published November 30, 2003 by Candlewick Press, then republished August 8, 2006.
+Margaux with an X was published on November 30, 2003 by Candlewick Press, then republished on August 8, 2006.
 The American Library Association named it one of the top ten Best Books for Young Adults in 2005.

 Strays

-Strays was published May 8, 2007 by Candlewick Press, then republished October 9, 2012.
+Strays was published on May 8, 2007 by Candlewick Press, then republished on October 9, 2012.
 The American Library Association named it one of the top ten Best Books for Young Adults in 2008.
 The same year, it received the PEN Center USA Award in Children's/Young Adult Literature.

 Stoner and Spaz series

-The original Stoner and Spaz book was first published May 1, 2002 by Candlewick, then republished April 26, 2011.
+The original Stoner and Spaz book was first published on May 1, 2002 by Candlewick, then republished on April 26, 2011.
 The book received the following awards: